- About Us

 2. Do I need to have an appointment?

 Dr. Ivan is available by appointment.
-We offer drop-off exams at any time, and walk-ins are seen as soon as possible.
+Walk-ins are seen as soon as possible and are not guaranteed a wait time.

 3. What forms of payment do you accept?